univention/intercom-service/intercom-variants-eval/eval_english.md

 Tyk has a plugin interface for different languages like python and go.
 Tyk uses redis as a session store and auth plugins can access / change the store.
 So it seems possible to write two plugins, one post-auth to

-#### Instlal python plugin
+#### Install python plugin
 ```docker-compose exec tyk-gateway /bin/bash```

 ```apt install python3 python3-dev python3-pip build-essential```

-Seems python plugins from filesystem are broken for a long time, so let's try bundle
+Seems python plugins from filesystem are broken for a long time, so let's try bundle.

+The (python) bundle process is convoluted af, create a bundle with the cli tool, upload it to a webserver, tell tyk to fetch the bundle, delete the local cached copy of the bundle in tyk and restart tyk.
+This is not conducive to fast development at all.

+Alternative: Go plugin.
+The native language of tyk.

 ## API Gateways Conclusion
 API Gateways seem to have two major problems: Critically limited functionality in the FOSS Versions and vendor lock-in.